 Taking into account that Thai food has only recently expanded across the globe it has enjoyed a very high popularity trans-nationally.
 The Kellogg School of Management and Sasin Institute developed a survey to test the popularity of international foods across nations.
 Thai food ranked #6.

 International Food Popularity

 Question: What is your favorite cuisine?

-Though most Thai food restaurants internationally may have started to accommodate Thais missing their home country’s meals, it appears now that most customers are non-Thai. the westerners of Europe and North American have embraced Thai food and consume it on a regular basis
+Though most Thai food restaurants internationally may have started to accommodate Thais missing their home country’s meals, it appears now that most customers are non-Thai.
+The Westerners of Europe and North America have embraced Thai food and consume it on a regular basis

 Thai Cuisine Changes to Accommodate Foreign Tastes, Preferences

 Thai food changes as it goes into transnational space.
 Most cities in the USA have a 0-1% Thai populace.
 Many Thais in America eat at home in the interest of saving money and just because they know how to make Thai food themselves.